Keana01/Saranghae_Honey_Bee_Farm/README.md

-# Saranghae Honey Bee Farm 🐝🌼
+# Saranghae Honey Bee Farm 🐝

 A Flutter mobile application designed to monitor and manage beehive conditions efficiently.
 The app provides real-time updates on temperature, humidity, and hive weight, while also offering user-friendly features like fan toggling, notifications, historical logs, and reminders.

 ## 📱 Project Overview

 Saranghae Honey Bee Farm is an IoT-inspired monitoring tool for beekeepers.
-It ensures optimal conditions inside beehives and provides timely alerts and visual data to support bee health and productivity.
+It ensures ideal conditions inside beehives and provides timely alerts and visual data to support bee health and productivity.

-### 🌟 Key Features
+###  Key Features

 - **Hive Dashboard (Home Tab):**
   - Real-time status display: Temperature, Humidity, and Hive Weight.